 West Lea School provides 'Learning for Life' for pupils aged 4 to 19 with special educational needs.

 New developments at the School's Haselbury Road campus will increase the capacity of the site by over 50% up to 160 pupils with works due to start in autumn 2017.

-The first phase of the development plans involves the partial demolition of existing accommodation, building a two storey-teaching block, newly defined pedestrian and vehicular access, car parking, and a new entrance to the school.
+The first phase of the development plans involves the partial demolition of existing accommodation, building a 2-storey teaching block, newly defined pedestrian and vehicular access, car parking, and a new entrance to the school.

 The second phase will start once these initial works are complete and includes building a new single storey teaching block, a new larger dining hall, an extension to the existing gym, new play areas and outside seating areas.
 The existing buildings will be refurbished including new flooring and toilets.